-- It is likely that you will need to send a transcript, which you would upload via the SAQ form like UK and EU students do.
-The deadline is 22 October (18:00 UK time)
+- It is likely that you will need to send a transcript, which you would upload via the additional questionnaire like UK and EU students do.
+The deadline is usually 22 October (18:00 UK time)

 - Please ensure that the address for correspondence (or mailing address) given in your UCAS application is your postal address at school or university in the UK.
 You can also give a "home address", which is where you put your permanent address.

 - If you are doing a foundation programme, there is further information on the page about applying from a university.